-$^5$ Another reason for untalented owners to not sell their firm is that individual wealth can substitute for managerial incompetence if financial markets are imperfect.
+&lt;sup>5Another reason for untalented owners to not sell their firm is that individual wealth can substitute for managerial incompetence if financial markets are imperfect.
 Hence, financial frictions will also reduce the supply of firms and not only the demand from credit-constrained outsiders.

-3. Firm owners are endowed with a fixed amount of managerial time and owners can choose to delegate managerial tasks to outside managers.
+- 2. Both managerial time and labor time are inputs for production and individuals can either work as production workers or managers. - 3.
+Firm owners are endowed with a fixed amount of managerial time and owners can choose to delegate managerial tasks to outside managers.
 This interaction, however, is subject to contractual frictions.